-But inflation isn’t measured by tracking the price of one item.
-Instead, it’s measured by the Bureau of Labor Statistics, which compiles data to determine the Consumer Price Index (CPI).
+Inflation is a rise in the average cost of goods and services over time.
+It’s measured by the Bureau of Labor Statistics, which compiles data to determine the Consumer Price Index (CPI).
 The CPI tracks the cost of goods such as gasoline, food, clothing and automobiles over time to gauge the overall rise in the price of consumer goods and services.

-In January 2020, for instance, the CPI was 2.3.1 That means overall prices increased by 2.3 percent over the last 12 months.
+In January 2020, the CPI was 2.3.1 That means overall prices increased by 2.3 percent over the last 12 months.
 In theory, this means a car that cost $20,000 in 2019 would cost $20,460 in 2020.

 How can inflation affect investments?

 In theory, when you’re working, your earnings should keep pace with inflation.
 When you’re living off your savings, as in retirement, inflation diminishes your buying power.
-It’s important to ensure you have enough assets to last through your retirement years.
+It’s important to factor inflation into your retirement savings to ensure you have enough assets to last through your retirement years.

 How to defend your portfolio against inflation